Dimeco, Inc. logo

 The following biographies of each of the nominees and continuing directors contain information regarding the person’s service as a director, business experience, director positions held currently or at any time during the last five years, and information regarding involvement in certain legal or administrative proceedings, if applicable.

 Peter Bochnovich is the President and Chief Executive Officer of the Company and Bank.
 Mr. Bochnovich was appointed President and Director on January 1, 2020.
 He was previously appointed Chief Executive Officer on September 1, 2019.
 Prior to September 2019, Mr. Bochnovich served the Company and Bank in various capacities.
-He has been employed in the financial services industry for over thirty-five years.
+He has been employed in the financial services industry for over thirty-six years.
 He is actively involved in numerous community, charitable and civic organizations.

 Barbara J. Genzlinger is one of the original founders in the early 1980s of The Settlers Inn, a country inn located in Hawley, Pennsylvania.
 Ms. Genzlinger is personally involved in various hospitality businesses daily and interacts regularly with many area residents.
 She is active in numerous community and civic organizations along with a national innkeepers’ organization.